billpmurphy/hask-archive/README.md

-Defining your own typeclasses is pretty easy--take a look at `help(Typeclass)` and look at the typeclasses defined in `Data.Functor` and `Control.Monad` to see how it's done.
+Defining your own typeclasses is pretty easy--take a look at `help(Typeclass)` and look at the typeclasses defined in `Data.Functor` and `Data.Num` to see how it's done.